animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="sect1">

-## Bootstrapping Apache Geode with the Spring Container using Annotations
+## Bootstrapping Apache Geode with the Spring Container Using Annotations